robin-raymond/zax.io/composition.md

 #### Downcasting

 In Object Oriented languages, [downcasting](https://en.wikipedia.org/wiki/Downcasting) performs the a conversion where a base class is converted to a derived class.
 Unlike the upcasting scenario, downcasting is more tricky.
 In the upcast scenario, a derived object "is-a" base object so no (obvious) conversion is required (other than what a language constraint might impose).
 However, downcasting a base object is not as clear.
 In object languages, multiple objects can derive from a single base object.
 Thus a base object "might be" a particular derived object and is not guaranteed to be a particular derived object.
 If conversion is done in these languages, the language either requires the programmer force the type from a base object to a derived object (i.e. the programmer knows for certain they are they same object), or run-time information is contained within the object hierarchy which tells the language if the base class can be converted to a particular derived class.
-For this reason compilers may include "runtime type information" as part of the executable program.
+For this reason compilers may include RTTI (Run Time Type Information) as part of the executable program.

 In the Zax language, converting from a contained type to a container type has the same ambiguity.
-Zax can allow a forced conversion where the container/contained relationship is assumed, or the programmer can opt to include runtime type information as part of the type information.
+Zax can allow a forced conversion where the container/contained relationship is assumed, or the programmer can opt to include RTTI as part of the type information.

 ##### C++ forced downcast